 If you click on this link, you will be taken to the retailer’s website where you can make your purchase.
 Any tracked cashback should show up in your account within a few hours and this will be paid to you within a few months.
 You can then transfer this amount directly to your bank account or you can redeem it for a voucher at a boosted rate.

-Searching For Your Retailer of Choice
+Searching For A Retailer on TCB

 When I use a cashback website, I have normally already found the product I want to buy and the retailer I want to buy it from.
 This is the point where I am just trying to boost my savings.
 Here’s how I go about finding the retailer.

 Search for the retailer of choice in the search bar.
-If TopCashback* offers cashback through this retailer, it will show up as an option.
-Alternatively, if you want to search by product category (eg. electricals) to find the best offer, you can search or choose the appropriate category from the homepage.
+If TopCashback offers cashback through this retailer, it will show up as an option.
+Alternatively, if you want to search by product category (eg. electricals) to find the best offer, you can search or choose the appropriate category from the homepage. to

 Sometimes the cashback rate will be flat, independent of your purchase.
 At other times, the cashback rate will be dependent on the type of product you buy.
 In the example below, Debenhams is offering 5% cashback on some product categories and 3% on others.
 The website link is the same and you can buy multiple items from multiple categories.
 However, the total amount of cashback you receive will be dependent on the product(s) you are buying.